pymor.operators.numpy¶

 Assemble the operator for given

-.The result of the method strongly depends on the given operator.
+parameter values.The result of the method strongly depends on the given operator.
 For instance, a matrix-based operator will assemble its matrix, a

-will try to form the linear combination of its operators, whereas an arbitrary operator might simply return aFixedParameterOperator
+LincombOperatorwill try to form the linear combination of its operators, whereas an arbitrary operator might simply return aFixedParameterOperator.
+The only assured property of the assembled operator is that it no longer depends on aParameter.If the operator has a

-will be equipped with the sameSolver
+Solver, the assembledOperatorwill be equipped with the sameSolver.- Parameters:

 mu – The

-for which to assemble the operator.- Returns:
+parameter valuesfor which to assemble the operator.- Returns:

 Parameter-independent, assembled |Operator|.